-(Microbial) Toxin is a poisonous substance that is produced or derived from a microorganism and can lead to adverse health effects in humans or animals.
+(Microbial) Toxin is a poisonous substance that are a natural product of the metabolic activities of certain microorganism, plants, and animal species and can lead to adverse health effects in humans or animals.
+In the context of the CBS, the word "toxin" refers only to microbial toxins regulated by the PHAC and the CFIA under the HPTA and are listed in Schedules 1 and 5 of the HPTA.

 A human pathogen or toxin includes:

 - A substance that contains a human pathogen or toxin; and - Any synthetic form of the human pathogen or toxin.
-Human toxins are listed in the HPTA in Schedule 1 or in Part 1 of Schedule 5.
+Human toxins are listed in the HPTA in Schedule 1 or 5.